 It’s hard to believe another hurricane season is here again.
-Last year’s season was brutal, and many areas still haven’t recovered from the damage incurred from Irma, Harvey, and a variety of less dramatic but still damaging storms and floods.
+Last year’s season was brutal, and many areas still haven’t recovered from the damage incurred from Dorian and a variety of less dramatic but still damaging storms and floods.
 Yet here we are again, and once again, many businesses and property owners are unprepared.

 One of the things we learned from last year’s season, is that just because your property is in an area that usually doesn’t have problems with hurricanes, doesn’t mean that it won’t this time around.
 And the biggest mistake property managers make?
 Waiting until a hurricane is on its way to get help.

 Whether your properties are in an area that is generally prone to hurricanes or not, you can’t afford to wait until meteorologists tell you a storm is on its way before you contract for recovery help.